 You can use our templates to help you structure and format your manuscript in the Royal Society of Chemistry style.
-The templates will give you a clear idea of length and layout of the final article.
+The templates will give you an idea of length and layout of the article; however all articles are professionally edited and typeset to our house style, so the final article will look different to the template.
 For further guidance on writing your article and preparing electronic supplementary information (ESI) see our guidelines for preparing your article.

 Microsoft Word templates